On Sale Now

 From the Latest Issue of Fine Art Connoisseur

 In this ongoing series for Fine Art Today, we take a longer look at the history and features of a soon-to-be-available artwork of note.
-This week: “A Young Woman Holding a Distaff Before a Lit Candle”.
+This week we consider a stunning available lot from this Romantic icon.

 Free Weekly Art News